wilsonmar/mac-setup/README.md

    ### Keyboard Selection

-   Noise from the keyboard is a major consideration.
+   Noise from keyboard keypresses is a major annoyance for some.

    Unlike Mac Pro laptops, the Mac Mini does not come with a keyboard with a Touch ID fingerprint reader on the top right corner.

-   The macOS keyboard is the most convenient way to unlock the computer.
+   There are not many viable options to Apple's lock-in strategy:

-   There are not many viable options to Apple's lock-in:
+   [_] Get a "Apple Magic Keyboard with Touch ID for Mac Models with Apple Silicon"

-   [_] Get a (wireless Bluetooth) Apple Magic Keyboard with Touch ID for Mac Models with Apple Silicon <a target="_blank" href="https://www.amazon.com/Apple-Magic-Keyboard-Models-Silicon/dp/B0DL6KW75T/">$149 from Amazon</a> and <a target="_blank" href="https://www.apple.com/shop/product/MXCK3LL/A/magic-keyboard-with-touch-id-for-mac-models-with-apple-silicon-usb-c-us-english/">Apple</a> (it's quieter than the previous version and comes with a USB-C cable).
+   <a target="_blank" href="https://www.amazon.com/Apple-Magic-Keyboard-Models-Silicon/dp/B0DL6KW75T/">$149 from Amazon</a> and <a target="_blank" href="https://www.apple.com/shop/product/MXCK3LL/A/magic-keyboard-with-touch-id-for-mac-models-with-apple-silicon-usb-c-us-english/">Apple</a> (it's quieter than the previous version and comes with a USB-C cable).
       <ul>
       CAUTION: The one not compatible is the<a target="_blank" href="https://www.apple.com/shop/product/MXCL3LL/A/magic-keyboard-usb-c-us-english">$99 one</a>.